Article IV - Registration of Cats

 Following the birthdate is a sequence of three numbers which guarantees unique numbers for cats with identical birth dates.

-When required, each stud book or foundation book cat will have certain genetic codes included in the registration number.
-For example, long legs (LL) or short legs (SL) will be recorded for Munchkin kittens; and long tail (LT) or short tail (ST) will be recorded for American Bobtails.
+All cats must have a designated sex, color, and breed.
+Optionally, each stud book or foundation book cat may have certain genetic codes included in the registration number.
+For example, long legs (LL) or short legs (SL) may be recorded for Munchkin kittens; and long tail (LT) or short tail (ST) may be recorded for American Bobtails.

 The sire and dam of each stud book cat will be recorded, along with their registration numbers.
 The sire and dam of each foundation book cat will be recorded, if available, along with their registration numbers